oshaughnessy/sierramountainll/_pages/softball/index.md

 growing strength build a stronger understanding of game strategy and position-oriented skills.
 We encourage coaches to rotate players through all positions throughout the season.

+6-year-olds should have spent a season in tee ball before joining softball.
+Otherwise, we encourage them to play tee ball or coach-pitch baseball first.
+They will need to attend an assessment day and have coach approval before joining 8U.

 This is a player pitch division.
 Coaches should begin teaching girls to throw a fastpitch from the very beginning of the season, and teams should